-Before there was Wakanda in the Black Panther, there was Zamunda in Coming to America, so it’s fitting that Oscar-winning costume designer Ruth E. Carter is the sartorial storyteller behind the upcoming sequel, Coming 2 America.
+Before there was Wakanda in the Black Panther, there was Zamunda in Coming to America, so it’s fitting that Oscar-winning costume designer Ruth E. Carter is the sartorial storyteller behind the sequel, Coming 2 America.

 For more than 30 years, Ruth — who became the first Black woman to win an Academy Award in costume design for her work on Black Panther — has brought her character-centric, colorful costumes to pioneering films focused on Black culture and the African experience, including Amistad, Malcolm X, Selma, Love & Basketball and Do the Right Thing (just to, you know, name a few).

 The long-awaited follow up to the 1988 cult comedy classic — known as much for its legendary characters as its opulent costumes — is finally available to stream on Amazon Prime Video.
 The film follows newly-crowned King Akeem (Eddie Murphy) and his trusted confidante Semmi (Arsenio Hall) as they embark on an all-new adventure that takes them from their royal African nation of Zamunda back to Queens, NY.

 There’s a new generation of royals joining the star-studded cast in the sequel (including KiKi Layne, Jermaine Fowler and Teyana Taylor), giving Ruth the opportunity to amplify the opulence of African royalty through a fresh, modern lens.

 The costumes proudly on display seem to tell an entire story within themselves — from the rich hues and embroidered fabrics to the bold patterns and lavish jewels.